-Academic Counseling

-Personal Counseling

-Group Counseling

-Tutorial Assistance

-Degree Planning

-Course Offerings

-Registration Planning

-Career Counseling
+Personal Counseling Group Counseling Tutorial Assistance Course Offerings Registration Planning Career Counseling

 Sources of a more personal nature are also available through the Counseling/Advisement Center.
-The Nursing Program can be demanding and stressful.
-It is best to seek assistance early, when you feel you are beginning to have difficulties.
+Because the Nursing Program can be demanding and stressful, seek assistance early when you feel you are beginning to have difficulties.
 There may be times when you discuss problems with a faculty member and they refer you to these services.